epetruescu/code-sample/README.md

 # Welcome to the Rygen Java & Vue Work Sample

-At Rygen, we care deeply about who joins our team, so congrats on making it to this round in the process!

-One of our goals, as we continue the conversation, is to learn more about how you think about and solve technical problems so that we can get a sense of what it will be like working together day-to-day.
-That's what we're going to focus on here.

-**First things first:** This assessment is not intended to take a large portion of your time.
-We're looking for _quality_ of engineering, not _quantity_ of engineering.
-The code sample and tasks are open-ended and designed so you can choose what parts of the sample you want to work on.

-And, of course, feel free to use any resources you would in your normal day-to-day work experience.
-You will be expected to be capable of explaining any AI generated code.
+This is the code sample by Edward Petruescu
 <hr>

 ## Setting Up Your Environment

 > This sample requires a host with Node.js and Java 17 installed.

-Run a gradle build and npm install before proceeding to ensure your system or IDE is set up correctly.

-- Check that you can run the backend:
+Tilt and docker.
+With Tilt it will download a redis and postgres container for deployment

+I

  ```shell
   ./gradlew build -x test